rancher/docs/content/rancher/v2.6/en/istio/configuration-reference/rke2/_index.md

           cniBinDir: /opt/cni/bin
           cniConfDir: /etc/cni/net.d
     ```
-1. After installing Istio, you'll notice the cni-node pods in the istio-system namespace in a CrashLoopBackoff error.
+1. After installing or upgrading Istio, you'll notice the cni-node pods in the istio-system namespace in a CrashLoopBackoff error.
 Manually edit the `istio-cni-node` daemonset to include the following on the `install-cni` container:
     ```yaml
     securityContext:
         privileged: true